With the world menaced by COVID19, why did many businesses finish 2020 as their best year ever?

-The Four Obsessions of an Extraordinary Executive provides an inside look at two competing tech companies’ different approaches, through their CEO’s, and one HR mis-hire, who both companies competed for.
+The Four Obsessions of an Extraordinary Executive provides an inside look at two competing tech companies’ different approaches, through their CEOs, and one HR mis-hire, which both companies competed for.

 These blogs address this need for balance: Balance: People/Relationships and Process/Productivity, Balance Productivity and People, and Balance Subjectivity & Objectivity – Required Strategic Disciplines

 DISCIPLINE ONE: BUILD AND MAINTAIN A COHESIVE LEADERSHIP TEAM Building a cohesive leadership team is the most critical of the four disciplines because it enables the other three.
 It’s the most elusive because it requires considerable interpersonal commitment from an executive team and its leader.
 In the book, the competing CEO lacks the commitment to build this in his organization.

 The essence of a cohesive leadership team is trust.
 It is marked by an absence of politics, unnecessary anxiety, and wasted energy.
 When an executive decides not to confront a peer about a potential disagreement, he or she is dooming employees to waste time, money, and emotional energy dealing with unresolvable issues.

 One of the best ways to recognize a cohesive team is the nature of its meetings.
 Passionate.
 Intense.
 Exhausting.
 Never boring.

 DISCIPLINE TWO: CREATE ORGANIZATIONAL CLARITY Most executives understand the importance of clarity. ironically, they fall short.

 One of the best ways to achieve clarity is to answer this series of questions: